rudibakaal/Sentiment-Analysis-with-Tensorflow/README.md

 # Sentiment-Analysis-with-Tensorflow

 ## Motivation
-A binary classification machine learning algorithm for determining Yelp review sentiments.
+A neural network trained on Yelp reviews designed to classify overall review sentiment.

 The dataset contains 1000 Yelp reviews labelled with positive or negative sentiments [1].